Dream of: 21 September 1984 (2) "Ulysses"

 A fellow walked over, gave me a card and circled some items on it, showing me the times of the course.
 The card also gave the professor's name at the top.
 There was also written the requirement that anyone who attended the course must have attended high school within the last seven years.
 I thought that would limit the people who were entering to age 26 or below.
 I thought I would still be eligible since I had been in college the last few years.
 The requirement was probably designed to keep out people who didn't have a good grasp of the language.
 Although I thought I would qualify, I was simply going to show up for class without saying anything.
 I thought I would be able to get in.

 I signed up for the course and thought about what a good course it was going to be.
-I also began thinking about the writer James Joyce and the novel Ulysses and how that Joyce had talked about participles at one point in the novel.
+I also began thinking about James Joyce and the novel Ulysses and how that Joyce had talked about participles at one point in the novel.
 I thought the course would be dealing with the same kind of participle that Joyce had talked about in his novel.

 I thought about how intricate the novel Ulysses was and how Joyce must have had a firm grasp of the English language to have been able to have written a novel like that.
 I thought this course would help me to better grasp the English language.